CMakePP/CMaize/README.md

 full knowledge of a project's dependencies, generating reliable and reusable packages comes down to following established CMake best practices.

-At its core, CPP is a dependency manager, written entirely within the CMake scripting language.
+At its core, CMakePP is a dependency manager, written entirely within the CMake scripting language.
 By leveraging its internal dependency manager, CPP makes following CMake best practices as simple as filling in the following
 boilerplate: